nomin709/analysis_for_recipes/README.md

 Test RMSE (Best Model): 3.93

-The final model performed better than the baseline model, as indicated by the decrease in RMSE score for the final model compared to our initial baseline model.
-The test RMSE decreased from 5.52 to 3.93, which is a good improvement.
+The final model showed a significant improvement over the baseline model, with the test RMSE decreasing from 5.52 to 3.93.
+This reduction indicates that the final model's predictions are more accurate.
+The added features and hyperparameter tuning contributed to this enhanced performance, suggesting a better representation of the data generating process and more effective handling of the complexity in the recipes.

 ## Fairness Analysis